Krutie/nuxt-lifecycle/static/content/en/point-2-2.md

-## Global Middleware

-They are registered in Nuxt configuration
+Global Middleware are registered in Nuxt configuration.

 Use this option, when middleware is required for **every incoming request**.
 They will be called every time the route changes within app.